rkttu/dotnet-fba-templates/README.md

 - Provide AOT compilation option where applicable
 - Include clear, commented example code
 - Follow the existing naming convention ({category}-fba)

+### Community & Support

+- 💬 **Discussions**: Join our [GitHub Discussions](https://github.com/rkttu/dotnet-fba-templates/discussions) to ask questions, share ideas, or show off what you've built
+- 📋 **Issues**: Report bugs or request features in our [Issue Tracker](https://github.com/rkttu/dotnet-fba-templates/issues)
+- 🚀 **Showcase**: Built something cool with File-based Applications?
+We'd love to hear about it!

+We believe that File-based Applications can revolutionize how developers approach simple C# projects, and your feedback helps us achieve that vision.
+Every contribution, no matter how small, makes a difference! 🌟

 ## License